awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

-## Download and Extract the AWS IoT Greengrass Core Software Package<a name="download-and-extract-tarball"></a>
+## Download and extract the AWS IoT Greengrass Core software package<a name="download-and-extract-tarball"></a>

 Choose the AWS IoT Greengrass Core software for your platform to download as a tar\.gz file and extract on your device\.
 You can download recent versions of the software\.
-For more information, see [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab)\.
+For more information, see [AWS IoT Greengrass Core software](what-is-gg.md#gg-core-download-tab)\.

-## Run the Greengrass Device Setup Script<a name="run-device-setup-script"></a>
+## Run the Greengrass device setup script<a name="run-device-setup-script"></a>

 Run Greengrass device setup to configure your device, install the latest AWS IoT Greengrass Core software version, and deploy a Hello World Lambda function in minutes\.
-For more information, see [Quick Start: Greengrass Device Setup](quick-start.md)\.
+For more information, see [Quick start: Greengrass device setup](quick-start.md)\.

-## Install the AWS IoT Greengrass Core Software from an APT Repository<a name="ggc-package-manager"></a>
+## Install the AWS IoT Greengrass Core software from an APT repository<a name="ggc-package-manager"></a>

 You can use the Advanced Package Tool \(APT\) package management system to install the latest version of the AWS IoT Greengrass Core software on your core device\.
 The APT repository provided by AWS IoT Greengrass includes the following packages:
 + `aws-iot-greengrass-core`\.
 Installs the AWS IoT Greengrass Core software\.